Jobs at APWLD

 - Good interpersonal skills, with the ability to network in a multicultural environment and to develop strong professional relationships with members and other stakeholders.

 - Proficient ICT, writing and editing skills including the ability to coordinate publication work from programme content to production work in various forms and media.
+Familiarity in using online shared platforms such as Google Suite and Dropbox is preferred.

 - Must be able to travel overseas as required.